Aleman-Z/CorticoHippocampal/README.md

 main_optimized_same_duration.m: Code to generate spectrograms using the same time duration among conditions.

+main_optimized_same_duration_bounds.m: Code to generate spectrograms using the same time duration among conditions.
+Includes upper and lower bounds for time.
+Example: from 30 to 60 min.

 -HISTOGRAMS
 ----------------
 ripple_amplitude.m: Generates normalized histogram of the amplitude of the 1000 strongest ripples in the Hippocampus.